 FONAR's scanners are equipped with a variety of software features which enhance versatility and diagnostic capability.
-For example, SMARTTM scanning allows for same-scan customization of multi-slice scans, each slice with its own thickness, resolution, angle and position.
+For example, SMART[TM] scanning allows for same-scan customization of multi-slice scans, each slice with its own thickness, resolution, angle and position.
 This is an important feature for scanning parts of the body that include small-structure sub-regions requiring finer slice parameters.
-There is also Multi-Angle ObliqueTM (MAO) imaging, and oblique imaging.
+There is also Multi-Angle Oblique[TM] (MAO) imaging, and oblique imaging.

-During fiscal 2018, sales of our Upright® MRI scanners accounted for approximately 0.5% of our total revenues and 0.4% of our medical equipment revenues, as compared to 0.9% of total revenues and 6.4% of medical equipment revenues in fiscal 2017, and 1.1% of our total revenues and 7.7% of medical equipment revenues in fiscal 2016.
+During fiscal 2019, sales of our Upright® MRI scanners accounted for approximately 0.8% of our total revenues and 7.7% of our medical equipment revenues, as compared to 0.9% of total revenues and 6.4% of medical equipment revenues in fiscal 2018.